Advanced Settings and Risk Controls

 Green Number: When you're overexposed on the sell/short leg, the green number shows the price level the market must rise by before Grid Reset triggers.
 The bot will then try to close this short (through passive limit orders) at the prevailing mid price, preventing further losses.

 Red Number: When you're overexposed on the buy side, the red number shows the price level the market fall by before Grid Reset triggers.
-The bot will then try to close this long at the prevailing mid price, again preventing furthere losees.
+The bot will then try to close this long at the prevailing mid price, again preventing further losees.

 Pros: